Han (cultural): In popular culture

-In the Korean diaspora
+In the Korean American community

-Korean American scholar Elaine H. Kim has written on han in relation to the 1992 Los Angeles riots.
+Korean American scholar Elaine H. Kim has written on han in relation to the 1992 Los Angeles riots in her 1993 essay "Home Is Where The Han Is".

+Korean American scholar and poet Seo-Young Chu coined the term "postmemory han" in her 2008 essay "Science Fiction and Postmemory Han in Contemporary Korean American Literature," published in MELUS.
+What does it mean for a second-generation Korean American to grieve for an uncle who disappeared in North Korea long before she was born?
+What does it mean for a second-generation Korean American to feel personally degraded by the soldiers who raped thousands of comfort women during WWII?
+Why should their dehumanization affect her so viscerally?
+How can a second-generation Korean American feel wounded by the Demilitarized Zone (DMZ)—as though the wound were still raw, as though the 38th parallel cut her own body in half?
+Is it possible for her to feel homesick for the mountains of North Korea, an alien land where she has never been?

-In Korean American literary works (e.g., Dictee by Theresa Hak Kyung Cha, The Language of Blood by Jane Jeong Trenka, Notes from the Divided Country by Suji Kwock Kim, and Comfort Woman by Nora Okja Keller) Americans of Korean descent are sometimes portrayed as experiencing "Americanized" or second-generational han.
+–Seo-Young ChuAccording to Chu's 2008 essay, in many Korean American literary works (e.g., Dictee by Theresa Hak Kyung Cha, The Language of Blood by Jane Jeong Trenka, Notes from the Divided Country by Suji Kwock Kim, and Comfort Woman by Nora Okja Keller), Americans of Korean descent are sometimes portrayed as experiencing "Americanized" or second-generation han.
+More recently, in her hybrid creative nonfiction poem "I, Discomfort Woman: A Fugue in F Minor," published in 2023 in The Margins/Asian American Writers' Workshop, Chu responds to criticism of han, writing: "Han I reclaim and redefine as my Korean American response to injustice" and "Hwabyung I reclaim and redefine as a cathartic way of experiencing political agency and creative power."

 According to Minsoo Kang, South Koreans and Korean Americans have different views toward han: South Koreans attach little importance to han, viewing it as a thing of the past, while Korean Americans attach great importance to han, viewing it as a way to build an identity.

 Hwabyeong

 According to a study from 1994, based on personal interviews, exposure to han was deemed one of the main causes of hwabyeong.